Multi-collision internal shock lepto-hadronic models for energetic GRBs: Lepto-hadronic models

 Again commencing with a discussion of the spectra, we find that the spectral features of the full-burst SYN-dominated spectrum are similar to those of the representative collision discussed in the previous section (see also \reffig{hl_coll345_hadronic_decomposed}).
 On the other hand, the neutrino peak properties relative to the photon peak are slightly different: First, the fluence of the neutrino peak relative to the photon peak fluence is $\sim 45$~\% higher for the representative collision than for the complete burst.
 Also, in the representative collision the neutrino peak energies are $\sim 25$~\% lower than for the full burst.
 Thus, if we scale up the neutrino spectra from the representative collision to the full burst we \textit{overestimate} the fluence, while we \textit{undererstimate} the peak energy.
 Both these effects increase the detection perspectives by instruments like IceCube, or, for non-detection, increase potential conflicts with neutrino limits.

 In the IC-dominated case the broadband spectrum differs from the SYN-dominated case, and resembles that of the pure leptonic scenario (compare to \reffig{hl_spectra_leptonic_decomposed}).
 Because of the lower $f_{\rm B/e}$ value, pairs injected by $\gamma \gamma$-annihilation are predominantly cooling via inverse Compton scatterings.
 As a result, the associated inverse Compton component is much brighter than their synchrotron component, and potentially modifies the spectrum in the \fermi-LAT energy range.
 For the selected parameters, the secondary inverse Compton emission again outshines the primary inverse Compton component.
 The VHE peak, which is associated with the $\pi^0$ decays, has a much lower peak fluence than in the SYN-dominated case.
-We attribute this to two effects: Firstly, the opacity to $\gamma \gamma$ annihilation is higher.
+We attribute this to two effects: Firstly, a lower maximum proton energy (which can be inferred from the lower peak energy of the pion bump) results in a reduced pion production efficiency.
+This lower pion production efficiency is also reflected in the lower neutrino fluxes.
+The lower maximum proton energy is driven by the slower acceleration in the weaker magnetic field, whereas the dominant loss processes are independent of the magnetic field (in contrast to electrons, where the weaker magnetic field for the IC-dominated scenario enables higher $\gamma_\mathrm{e, max}$).
+Second, the opacity to $\gamma \gamma$ annihilation is higher around the VHE peak due to the lower peak energy (compare to \reffig{hl_coll345_hadronic_decomposed} lower left).
 This is indicated by the higher difference in energy flux of neutrinos and $\gamma$-rays when compared to the SYN-dominated case.
-Secondly, a lower maximum proton energy (which can be inferred from the lower peak energy of the pion bump) results in a reduced pion production efficiency.
-This lower pion production efficiency is also reflected in the lower neutrino fluxes.